pcroland/deew/README.md

   - for thd unsupported rates will be converted to 48000 if source sample rate is lower than 72000, otherwise will be converted to 96000
 - automatic channel swapping for 7.1 sources (DEE swaps Ls Rs with Lrs Rrs for some reason)
 - automatic dialnorm setting
+- automatically compensates for DEE's 256 sample delay (DD and DDP encoding)
 - checks if intermediate file is already created so you can encode different formats/bitrates using a single intermediate file, for example:\
   ./deew.py -f dd -b 448 -i input -k\
   ./deew.py -f dd -b 640 -i input -k\